svaarala/duktape/doc/modules.rst

       /* 'foo' is a native module, register symbols to 'exports' in a
        * platform specific way.
        */
-      return;  // undefined: no Ecmascript source
+      return;  // undefined: no ECMAScript source
     }
     if (id === 'bar') {
-      /* 'bar' is a pure Ecmascript module. */ return 'exports.hello = function () { print("Hello world from bar!"); };';
+      /* 'bar' is a pure ECMAScript module. */ return 'exports.hello = function () { print("Hello world from bar!"); };';
     }
     if (id === 'quux') {
-      /* 'quux' is a mixed C/Ecmascript module.
+      /* 'quux' is a mixed C/ECMAScript module.
 C code provides the
-       * exports.rawFunc() binding while Ecmascript code implements
+       * exports.rawFunc() binding while ECMAScript code implements
        * a safe variant on top of that.
        */
       return 'exports.func = function () {\n' +